Deuteronomy 32:1–52; 2 Samuel 22:1–51; Romans 11:1–36

 Music and Vessels of Praise

-Music has been called the universal language of the heart and, therefore, Moses used the song of Ha’Azinu to complete his life’s mission with a stirring challenge to the people of Israel.
+Music has been called the universal language of the heart and, therefore, Moses uses the song of Ha’Azinu to complete his life’s mission with a stirring challenge to the people of Israel.

 What is Moses’ message?
 It is that our actions have consequences—for good or for evil—and that our very survival depends upon our faithfulness to God our Rock.

-Music and song has always been an integral part of the Jewish people.
+Music and song have always been an integral part of the Jewish people.

-England’s former chief rabbi Jonathan Sacks wrote, “Jewish life is a symphony whose score in the Torah, whose composer is God, whose orchestra is the Jewish people, and whose most moving performance is on Simchat Torah.”
+England’s former chief rabbi Jonathan Sacks wrote, “Jewish life is a symphony whose score in the Torah, whose composer is God, whose orchestra is the Jewish people, and whose most moving performance is on Simchat Torah [Joy of the Torah].”
 (Torah with a Twist of Humor, Joe Bobker, p.
 409)

 We are all walking vessels or instruments designed to praise God with singing.
-It was the singers and musicians who were at times sent out in front of the armies of Israel, and this in itself was enough to bring victory.
+It is good to remember that the singers and musicians were at times sent out in front of the armies of Israel, and this in itself was enough to bring victory.

 Why is singing such a spiritual, sacred act of worship?
 Nineteenth century Rabbi Nachman of Bratslav wrote, “If two people talk at the same time, neither hears or understands the other; whereas if two people sing at the same time, they give each other harmony.”
 (Bobker, p.
 410)